 In the living room of an upper-level apartment, baby Sophia smiles from the comfort of a pink rocker, decorated with unicorn-and-flower-print fabric.
 A calm child with her hands tucked into mittens and her head bristling with dark hair, she is about to turn three months old.

 Sophia is daughter to Lisbeth, a Silver Springs, MD resident and participant in the food bank’s Healthy Mom, Healthy Baby (HMHB) program.
-The initiative connects at-risk pregnant women and new mothers to nutritious food and other beneficial resources.
-Launched in summer 2021 in partnership with Mary’s Center, a local community-health organization, the program will aid 75 Maryland women and their families as part of its pilot run.
+The initiative connects pregnant women and new mothers with various health risks to nutritious food and other beneficial resources.
+Launched in summer 2021 in partnership with Mary’s Center, a local community-health organization, the program will support 75 Maryland women and their families as part of its pilot run.
 Lisbeth, her partner, and the pair’s three children were among the first community members to get involved.

 Both Lisbeth and her partner hold jobs at a local fish-packing warehouse.
 She feels fortunate the plant didn’t shut down during the COVID-19 pandemic, mentioning that many people she knows were laid off when a wave of closures impacted restaurants.
 On her doctor’s advice, Lisbeth needed to take time off work to prioritize her health during pregnancy.
 Her missed wages, however, started to weigh on the family.
 Lisbeth had never sought food assistance before—in fact, she hadn’t known the resources even existed—but when her OBGYN recommended her participation in HMHB, she seized the opportunity.